Travel.State.Gov >

 Exiting Tajikistan: Be sure to leave Tajikistan before your visa or visa-free admission expires or you may be required to pay a fine as well as pay for an exit visa.

 Departure options from Tajikistan are limited.
-To maximize departure options, obtain extended visas for travel to countries with reliable connections to Tajikistan, including Kazakhstan, Kyrgyzstan, China, and Russia.
+To maximize departure options, obtain extended visas for travel to countries with reliable connections to Tajikistan, including Kazakhstan, Uzbekistan, and China.

-Transit Visas to Russia: When traveling from Tajikistan through Russia to a third country – including plane changes – you must have a transit visa for Russia.
+Transit Visas to Russia: The Department of State Travel Advisory for Russia is currently at Level 4: Do Not Travel.
+Please read the Travel Advisory if you are considering transiting through Russia.
+If you do travel from Tajikistan through Russia to a third country – including plane changes – you must have a transit visa for Russia.
 You cannot get a Russian visa at the airport.
 If you arrive in Russia without the appropriate visa, authorities may restrict you from future travel to Russia.
 Refer to information on Travel.State.Gov for visa requirements for Russia.

 HIV/AIDS Information: Some HIV/AIDS entry restrictions exist for visitors and foreign residents of Tajikistan.
 If you are applying to be in Tajikistan for more than 90 days, you must present a medical certificate with your application confirming that you are HIV-free.
 Due to frequent policy changes, verify this information with the Embassy of Tajikistan before traveling.